katherin26/Aws-Practice/AWS-certified-Cloud-Practicioner/Notes.md

    a service with your application you need to make sure that the region you're deploying into is available and does have that service.

 3. **Pricing**: Princing values region to region and is transparent in the service pricing page.

+**AWS AVAILABILITY ZONES**

+1. Each region has many availability zones (Usually 3 , min is 2 , max is 6) .
+   Example:

+- ap-southeast-2a
+- ap-southeast-2b
+- ap-southeast-2c

+2. Each availability zone (AZ) is one or more discrete data centers with redundant power, networking and connectivity.
+3. They're separate from each other, so that they're isolated from disasters.
+4. They're connected with hight bandwith ultra-low latency networking.